kyrilloswahid/ITC_ONL2_SWD1_S2_group1/README.md

 **Enhancements:**
 - Mark tasks as "Done" with automatic strikethrough.
-- Display creation and completion dates for each task.
+- Display creation dates for each task.
 - Responsive design with smooth hover animations.
-- Improved overall layout and consistency.
+- Improved overall layout and alignments.

 ---